midpark/idea-box/sony-ericsson-w660i-remastered.md

 ## Storage
 The phone would have 64GB or 128GB of storage depending on the option.

+## Headphone jack
+The phone would have a headphone jack at the top in a similar way the [Galaxy Y Pro](https://www.gsmarena.com/samsung_galaxy_y_pro_b5510-4116.php) does.

 ## Other
 - The Walkman button on the phone would be replaced with the button of the same shape, but with an e-ink display that changes to an icon of the app the user would assign.
 So the app button would basically be changable to anything the user sets.